Jack9025/secure-tickets/frontend/README.md

 Flask's 5000 port.

 To set the local IP, look in `package.json` and change the `REACT_APP_ROUTE_URL` to equal your IP with HTTPS and the 5000 port.

-To run Flask on HTTPS add following parameters to `app.run()` => `
-    app.run(host="0.0.0.0", port=5000, debug=True, ssl_context=("certificate/cert.pem", "certificate/key.pem"))`

-You must also add your local IP to the CORS origins in `app.py`.

-Then you must change the routes to be in the form `https://localip:5000/route` anywhere there is a request in the frontend.